oist/Usiigaci/README.md

 The original ROIs used in the ImageJ also contains in the folder.
 You can use this to train on different neural network architect or on the [DeepCell](https://github.com/vanvalen/deepcell-tf)

-We have found that Mask RCNN network seems to be more resilient against environmental interferences in microscopy (out of focus, strong illumination, low light, etc) and the performance does not drop when segmenting cells with morphology that are significantly different from the cells in training set.
+We have found that Mask R-CNN network seems to be more resilient against environmental interferences in microscopy (out of focus, strong illumination, low light, etc) and the performance does not drop when segmenting cells with morphology that are significantly different from the cells in training set.

-If the current trained network is suboptimal for you, be it poor accuracy or you have different size of images (which often need retraining of neural network), you can annotate your data by the same method and train further see if it improves.
+If the current trained network is suboptimal for you, be it poor accuracy or you have different size of images (which often need retraining of neural network), you can annotate your data by the same method and train further to see if it improves.